Report reveals grim infant death toll, cruelty at Church-run homes in Ireland

 The Church ran many of Ireland’s social services in the 20th century.
 While mainly run by nuns, the homes received state funding.

-The former Catholic Archbishop of Dublin, Diarmuid Martin, who retired two weeks ago, said the report highlighted how the Church “way outstepped its role and became a very controlling Church.”
-The Church and religious orders who ran the homes should apologise to residents, he told national broadcaster RTE.
+“I accept that the Church was clearly part of that culture in which people were frequently stigmatized, judged and rejected,” Archbishop of Armagh and all-Ireland primate Eamon Martin said in a statement.

+“For that, and for the long-lasting hurt and emotional distress that has resulted, I unreservedly apologise to the survivors and to all those who are personally impacted by the realities it (the report) uncovers.”

-The Church’s reputation in Ireland has been shattered by a series of scandals over paedophile priests, abuse at workhouses, forced adoptions of babies and other painful issues.
+The Church’s reputation in Ireland has been shattered by scandals over paedophile priests, abuse at workhouses, forced adoptions of babies and other painful issues.

 Pope Francis begged forgiveness for the scandals during the first papal visit to the country in almost four decades in 2018.

-While Irish voters have overwhelmingly approved abortion and gay marriage in referendums in recent years, the Mother and Baby Home scandal has revived anguish over how women and children were treated in the not-too-distant past.
+While Irish voters have overwhelmingly approved abortion and gay marriage in referendums in recent years, the latest scandal has revived anguish over how women and children were treated in the not-too-distant past.

 Reporting by Padraic Halpin; Additional reporting by Ben Dangerfield, Estelle Shirbon, Conor Humphries and Graham Fahy; Editing by Mike Collett-White